 If you have consented to receive marketing by subscribing to our blog, we will send you information about new blog posts, or other emails and newsletters which may be of interest to you.
 You may opt-out at any point as set out below.
 You have a right at any time to stop us from contacting you for marketing purposes.
-To opt out please email: HealthyRecipesBlog@gmail.com, or use the "Unsubscribe" link on any email you receive from us.
+To opt-out please email: HealthyRecipesBlog@gmail.com, or use the "Unsubscribe" link on any email you receive from us.

 GDPR requires us to retain personal data no longer than is necessary for the purpose we obtained it for.

-We will hold your personal data that you voluntarily gave to us, eg name and email for marketing purposes, for as long as you wish to continue receiving emails from us.
-With each email you receive from us, you will have the opportunity to opt out by unsubscribing or to email us and ask us to remove your email from our database.
+We will hold your personal data that you voluntarily gave to us, such as name and email for marketing purposes, for as long as you wish to continue receiving emails from us.
+With each email you receive from us, you will have the opportunity to opt-out by unsubscribing or to email us and ask us to remove your email from our database.

-As for information collected by Google Analytics, we have set our user data retention period to the shortest offered, 14 months.
+As for information collected by Google Analytics, we have set our user data retention period to the shortest offered, which is 14 months.

 Links to other websites